adelbibi/OxfordAI/index.md

 ### Day 8: August 22nd, 2024
 * Lecture #5: [LLM part 2](xx)

 ## Acknowledgments

-Thanks to [Hasan Hammoud](https://hasanhammoud.com/) for the help in preparing some exercises
+Thanks to [Hasan Hammoud](https://hasanhammoud.com/) for the help in preparing some exercises.
+-->